Konrad Henkel: Life

 Konrad Henkel was born in 1915, the grandson of Fritz Henkel (1848-1930), founder of the detergent factory Henkel & Cie in Aachen in 1876 moved in 1878 to Düsseldorf.
 Henkel was the second son of Hugo Henkel and Gerda Henkel.
 He graduated from high school in Düsseldorf and then studied chemistry at the Technical University of Munich.
 He then transferred to the Technical University of Braunschweig and later to the Technical University of Karlsruhe, where he received his doctorate in 1939.

-Between 1939 and 1945, he worked at the then Kaiser Wilhelm Institute for Medical Research in Heidelberg, where he conducted research on poison gases under the supervision of Richard Kuhn (co-discoverer of Soman).
+Between 1939 and 1945, he worked at the then Kaiser Wilhelm Institute for Medical Research in Heidelberg, where he conducted research on poison gases under the supervision of Richard Kuhn (co-discoverer of Soman and a notable Nazi collaborator).
 In 1948, he joined Henkel as a chemist in product development.
-From 1949 to 1956, Konrad Henkel was Head of Product Development at Henkel and finally became a member of the Management Board in 1956.
+From 1949 to 1956, Konrad Henkel was Head of Product Development at Henkel and finally became a member of the management board in 1956.